 With Bruno Heinen

-Reem is currently working with classical and jazz pianist Bruno Heinen on a special duo project, with a view to production of an album.
-The project includes compositions by Reem and Bruno, plus new arrangements of Arabic and Western Jazz songs.
+Reem has been working with classical and jazz pianist Bruno Heinen on a special duo project, involving compositions by both artists, plus new arrangements of Arabic and Western Jazz songs.

 The Anti-Capitalist Roadshow

 ... is a collective of singers and songwriters, with Reem performing alongside the likes of Frankie Armstrong, Roy Bailey, Robb Johnson, Sandra Kerr, Grace Petrie, Leon Rosselson, Janet Russell, Peggy Seeger, Jim Woodland plus one (there is only one) socialist magician, Ian Saville.

 The collective produced a joint album in 2012, reviews of which can be found here.For details about the collective, go to: The Anti-Capitalist Roadshow

 Reem has performed together with Kardes Turkuler in a number of major concerts, including at TIM Maslak in April 2014 and at the Turkcell Kuruçesme Arena, Istanbul, in June 2009.

 Cry Freedom with Vox Holloway

 Vox Holloway commissioned Reem, together with librettist Justin Butcher and Composer-in-Residence Harvey Brough, to produce a new work that would combine traditional Palestinian songs with new musical settings of modern poems and literature, telling the Palestinian story through an observation of its hardships as well as a celebration of its culture and history.
 The resulting work, Cry Palestine, combines new songs with fresh arrangements of songs from Reem's acclaimed 2006 debut CD, Sprinting Gazelle: Palestinian Songs from the Motherland and the Diaspora.
 For further details, go to:Vox Holloway.